veronicaguerrini/BFQzip/README.md

 #### Quality score smoothing

-In any positional cluster, the value *Q* used for replacements can be computed with different strategies:
+In any positional cluster, the value *Q* used for smoothing quality scores can be computed with different strategies:

 (**M=0**) *Q* is the maximum quality score in that cluster, or